Online Schools in Ohio

 One way to help increase education attainment and meet job demand in Ohio could be through improving college accessibility in online education.
 While groups like the University System of Ohio work to expand educational opportunity across the state, OH-TECH strives to accomplish the same in online education.
 There are also a number of private institutions offering online education opportunities as well.

 Many colleges in Ohio are embracing the growth of distance learning.
 Ohio University's eCampus is one such program.
 According to the university's official website, eCampus allows students to take courses offered at other Ohio University campuses that would otherwise be unavailable to them.
 Another school offering online education is Kent State University, which offers online degrees and certificates as well as a special distance learning program designed specifically for U.S. military veterans.

 The Ohio State University, OSU, is another university that offers students the option to take classes online.
 OSU's online program is managed by the Office of Extended Education, a department that specifically focuses on providing services to students who are interested in additional learning but not in completing a degree.
 This can include students taking prerequisites for degrees to be completed at other schools, lifelong learners seeking personal enrichment, and working professionals who want to maintain or expand their knowledge base.

 In addition to traditional, campus-based schools, a wealth of primarily online institutions offer online education opportunities to Ohio students.
-From nationally recognized schools, like DeVry and University of Phoenix, who offer a wealth of degree options, to more focused offering from specialized schools, like Colorado Technical University and Ultimate Medical Academy, there are a lot of options for today's students.
+From nationally recognized schools, who offer a wealth of degree options, to more focused offering from specialized schools, like Colorado Technical University and Ultimate Medical Academy, there are a lot of options for today's students.
 In other words, Ohio students have any number of options when it comes to where they choose to attend college and why.